simpleframeworks/jobsd/README.md

 jd.CreateRun("Announce", "Simon").Schedule("OnTheMin").Run()

-// ....
-DO STUFF and wait for sig kill
+<-time.After(2*time.Minute) // Should really wait for OS kill signal here

 jb.Down() // Shutdown the JobsD service instance, wait for running jobs to complete and tidy up

 ```

 A runnable example can be found in the [examples](examples/minute) folder.
-Just run it `go run main.go`.
+Just run it `go run main.go` from the directory.

 ## Basic Usage